Mobility and weather — seasonal challenges and solutions

 Adapting Routines to Seasons

 The core of managing seasonal changes is flexibility.
 Your parent's mobility routine might look quite different in January than in July.
-In January, it might be a short walk in an ice-cleated boot on a salted path.
+In January, it might be a short walk in ice-cleated boots on a salted path.
 In July, it might be a longer walk on a trail early in the morning.
 In October, it might be a neighborhood walk in pleasant weather.
 The goal remains the same: consistent movement, as much as each season safely allows.

 Help your parent plan for each season rather than just reacting to it.
 As winter approaches, make sure they have appropriate footwear and that their home is accessible.
 As summer approaches, discuss hydration and heat management.
 This kind of planning prevents the surprise of being suddenly unable to move as they did the season before.